 It’s key when you’re doing UWORLD to learn from your mistakes.
-Most students will write their missed questions down; other will use a word doc, etc.
+Most students will write their missed questions down; others will use a word doc, etc.

-But these above methods fail to test you on your weaker areas.
+But thes above methods fail to test you on your weaker areas.

 So how can you overcome this?

 When you are reviewing a section of UWORLD, type in your missed questions and make them into flashcards.